robertsdotpm/p2pd/docs/source/built/rest_api.rst

 other words -- its up to you to check whether messages are available.
 Such an approach might be fine for simple scripts but it's a little inefficient having to constantly check or 'poll' for new messages.
-For the REST API there is one other option: a special API method that converts a HTTP connection into a two-way relay.
+For the REST API there is another neat option: a special API method that converts HTTP connections into two-way relays.

 What I mean by this is if you make a HTTP request to a named connection P2PD will relay data you send to that connection